lbl-srg/obc/specification/source/cdl.rst

 from top level controller to the subsequence.
 It propagates the block level annotation through the class instantiation and the connector annotations through the connection.
 The propagations will overwrite the corresponding annotations in the subsequences.
+When in subsequence a connector is specified as hardwired point while its upstream connector in top level is specified as software point, it will trigger a warning and the annotations in subsequence will not be overwritten.
+However, by specifying a vendor annotation ``__cdl(connection(suppressWarning=true))`` will suppress the warning and allow the subsequence annotation being overwritten.
+The field ``suppressWarning`` has default value of ``false``.

 [For example, consider the pseudo-code